 Effect of ALCSB arrangements on killing of lawn biofilms.

 ALCSB containing vancomycin + tobramycin were placed on 24 h biofilms of PA-Xen41 and SA-SAP231 as: (i) a single bead in the center, sixteen beads placed as (ii) sets of four beads (iii) circularly, close to the edges of the plates, (iv) in the center, and (v) 19 beads placed hexagonally equidistant.
 For the hexagonal bead placement patterns, we used 19 beads, since previously we found that the area of the zone of biofilm killing (ZOB-K) for a single ALCSB was 1.8 cm2, with the intention that zones of biofilm killing would overlap.
-(41, 42)The zones of biofilm killing (ZOB-K) and the appearance of antibiotic-resistant phenotypes were monitored daily using IVIS and white light camera imaging.
+These patterns were chosen to represent a range of different possibilities of clustering patterns that might occur from the manual sprinkle of beads into the surgical site and unless there are enough beads to completely fill the site inevitably there will be some clustering while some beads remain more isolated (41, 42).
+The zones of biofilm killing (ZOB-K) and the appearance of antibiotic-resistant phenotypes were monitored daily using IVIS and white light camera imaging.

 Determination of killing of biofilms using replica plating technique.

-Killing of lawn biofilms of PA-Xen41 and SA-SAP231 was determined using a traditional replica plating technique with minor modifications (46).
+Spatial killing of lawn biofilms of PA-Xen41 and SA-SAP231 was determined using a traditional replica plating technique with minor modifications (46).
 Briefly, a sterile cotton velveteen square cloth (150 × 150 mm) was aseptically draped over a PVC Science-ware replica plater (Sigma-Aldrich, USA) and locked in place with an aluminum ring.
 ALCSBs were removed from the plate at day 7 using sterile forceps.
 Plates were inverted over the velveteen cloth and tapped gently to ensure complete contact of the lawn biofilm with the cloth.
 A sterile plate containing TSA with tobramycin (5 µg/mL) was also inverted onto the velveteen cloth containing the previously stamped cells.
 Secondly, a fresh TSA containing plate without antibiotics was placed on the velveteen cloth and tapped gently to ensure complete surface contact.
 Both replica plated plates were incubated for 5 days at 37°C in an incubator with 5% CO2 to allow for the appearance of slow growing colonies.
 Colonies that grew out from the lawn and on the replica-plates were presumed to be resistant phenotypes.
 Colonies that appeared on the replica plates (without antibiotic) but not on the original tobramycin-containing plates were presumed to be persister cells (47, 48).

 Image analysis to determine the influence of bead number on killing of lawn biofilms.